At the end of mitosis, how many chromosomes are present in each d... | Channels for Pearson+

 Multiple Choice

-At the end of mitosis, how many chromosomes are present in each daughter cell compared to the original parent cell?
+At the end of mitosis, how many chromosomes are present in each daughter cell if the original cell had 46 chromosomes?

 A